 We try very hard to get the feedback to you prior to your next class meeting, so that you can go in relatively quickly and discuss the feedback with students, make needed adjustments, etc. In busy times, we may be unable to get it to you before your next class meeting, but we aim to get it to you as soon as possible.

 Try to focus on the most common responses and those about which there was broad agreement among students.
-This will help you to see quickly what's working well and what sorts of tweaks you might wish to make.
-Also, compare the group feedback with the individual feedback; usually, there is overlap between these two sections.
+This will help you to see quickly what's working well and what sorts of adjustments you might wish to make.
+Also, compare the group feedback with the individual feedback; usually, there is overlap between these sections.

 Finally, keep in mind that you cannot respond to every single suggestion students make.
 We encourage you to focus on the top 2‐4 suggestions and areas of feedback as you consider how you might respond, and leave outlier and other comments for another time.

-At a minimum, you should plan to address the feedback with students within a class or two of the SGIF.
+At a minimum, you should plan to address the feedback with students within a class or two of the SGIF session.
 For SGIFs to be most effective (both for your teaching and for your relationship with students), it is crucial that students feel heard and perceive you as taking their suggestions seriously.